zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-operators-date.md

 ### eq `String`

-Enable/Disable and set the text of the "Is equal to" filter option for columns with date values.
+The text of the "equal" filter operator.

 #### Example
     <kendo:grid-filterable-operators-date eq="eq">